 In Yellowstone and Grand Teton national parks, this natural feature is often lined with moose.
 By the time you reach Idaho Falls to the west, it’s dotted by restaurants and shops.
 Can you guess what it is?

 It’s the Snake River that originates from three streams in Yellowstone National Park before flowing south into Jackson Lake in Grand Teton National Park and west through Idaho Falls, Idaho.
 By the time it reaches Idaho Falls, it is lined with artist-created benches, fun restaurants and locally owned boutiques.
 Along the River Walk here, you can walk, bike, rollerblade, sit on a bench or peruse the farmers market.

 “This little city has it all, but it still has that small-town feel,” says Chip Schwarze, CEO of the Greater Idaho Falls Chamber of Commerce and Snake River Convention and Visitors Bureau.
 “People always say hi to each other when they are walking down the street.”

-Look no further than Idaho Falls, just a two-hour drive from Grand Teton National Park and Yellowstone National Park.
-With a vibrant historic downtown, a lively cultural scene and the largest regional airport near both parks, this town is a great stopover to and from Wyoming’s national parks.
+Just a two-hour drive from Grand Teton National Park and Yellowstone National Park, Idaho Falls has a vibrant historic downtown, a lively cultural scene and the largest regional airport near both parks.
+It’s a great stopover to and from Wyoming’s national parks.